fudanjx/pharmacy-lp/README.md

 - Staff should not work on both Saturday and Sunday of the same weekend
 - At least one ACC-trained staff member should be scheduled for Saturdays

+### Tiered Constraint Relaxation

+The solver implements an intelligent tiered relaxation approach when no feasible solution can be found with all constraints enforced:

+1. **Tier 1**: First attempts to solve with all constraints enforced
+2. **Tier 2**: If no solution found, relaxes the ACC-trained staff requirement (if allowed)
+3. **Tier 3**: If still no solution, also relaxes consecutive weekend constraints and/or same weekend constraints (if allowed)

+In the web interface, users can control which constraints can be relaxed through the Advanced Options:
+- **Allow Consecutive Weekends if Needed**: Allows staff to work consecutive weekends when necessary
+- **Allow Both Days on Same Weekend if Needed**: Allows staff to work both days of the same weekend when necessary
+- **ACC staff are not mandatory for every Saturday**: Allows Saturdays without ACC-trained staff when necessary

+The results page will indicate which constraints were relaxed to find a solution.

 ## Input Data Format

 The application expects an Excel file (`Availability.xls`) with: